OpenSourceLAN/gameservers-docker/README.md

 These are the following gotchas that you need to be aware of:

 * If using ipvlan, you need _experimental_, not main release docker (as at version 1.12)
+* The ipvlan network is local scoped.
+This means you need to create the network on every host individually.
+You should ensure the assigned IP ranges for each host do not overlap, as there does not appear to be any shared state about IP addresses assigned.
+The name of the networks should be identical on every host.
 * The tutorial only has you set up a single consul instance.
 It will change IP addresses every time the container restarts, and this will cause consul to fail because it cannot elect itself leader, since it thinks another instance exists at a different IP address.